turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 #### list and array

 * array same data type
+* it is written in c (continiuous?), is fast
-* array +, - linear operations, different methods append
+* array +, - vector operations
+* different methods append
 * arrays less memory

 ## 1.5 Queue types in python